alexandroid000/talks/qual/roboqual.md

 > - first step toward making predictable *action sequences*, not just
 >   predictable goals
+>       -   very important for safety and comfort!
 > - statistically significant evidence that this planner affects how humans
 >   predict what robots will do
+> - collaboration with psychologists, thorough statistical analysis of
+>   experiments

 Limitations
 -----------